 Since metal-cored wire tends to create little to no spatter and minimizes defects such as undercutting or lack of fusion, post-weld activities such as grinding or chipping spatter usually aren’t necessary, which saves labour time and money.
 Additionally, reducing the necessary post-weld activity helps increase the flow of completed parts to other stages of production, such as painting or coating, to improve overall productivity.

 When considering any potential change in the welding operation, determining whether metal-cored wire is the best choice will take time.
 And time can often be hard to spare.
-If you want to know more about how metal cored wire could help boost productivity, call one of our filler metal specialists and set up a consultation and product demonstration.
+If you want to know more about how metal cored wire could help boost productivity, call one of our End Market Specialists and set up a consultation and product demonstration.

 Fuhai Liu – 0419 864 812